SaintErika/CPTS122_PA9/README.txt

 Authors: Ethan Teh, Ethan Lyons
 Project Design: April 8, 2022 - April 27, 2022

+Testing is performed by commenting out the 2d array in position file, uncommenting new 2d arrays, and performing actions.
+It is not automated.

 There is no polymorphism present.
 The team had planned for using polymorphism for a class "piece",